10 Best Percy Jackson Books in Order and Things To Know About Them

 • Print Lenght: 672 page

-The Mark of Athena is the third book written under the Heroes Of Olympus.
-The American fantasy-adventure novel illustrates the quest by some demigods to unite from Greek and Rome demigods to stop the goddess Gaea from awakening.
-To achieve this, the demigods and the Mark of Athena had to find the Athena Parthenos (a giant chryselephantine sculpture of the Greek goddess Athena) stolen from Greece by the Romans.
-In the quest, they conquered many challenges, and some of the demigods were captured.
-But in the end, the demigods took the sculpture to Greece, and the captured demigods were saved, leaving Percy and Annabeth, a fellow demigod, to face the consequences.
+The Mark of Athena is the third book in the Heroes Of Olympus series.
+The story follows the quest by some demigods to stop the goddess Gaea from awakening.
+To achieve this, they had to find the Athena Parthenos that was stolen from Greece by the Romans.
+Many battles were fought during this quest and some demigods were captured.
+In the end, however, the demigods took the Athena Parthenos back to Greece.
+All captured demigods were saved, except for Percy and Annabeth.

 10. Percy Jackson and the Singer of Apollo (2019)